Brevex/Concord/README.md

 <br>

-<h2> &#128296; Dependências e Execução </h2>
+<h2> &#128296; Dependencies and Execution </h2>

 <br>

-<p>Para compilar e rodar esse programa em sua máquina será necessário o CMake e
+<p>To compile and run this program on your machine, you will need CMake and
-o compilador de código para C/C++, podendo ser o gcc ou g++.
-Para criar o executável entre na pasta "build", clique com o botão direito do mouse e abra o terminal dentro dessa pasta.
-Com o terminal aberto digite "cmake.." e aperte enter, depois digite "make" e aperte enter novamente.
-Por fim, digite "./concord" para executar o programa.</p>
+the code compiler for C/C++, which can be gcc or g++.
+To create the executable go to the "build" folder, right click and open the terminal inside that folder.
+With the terminal open, type "cmake.." and press enter, then type "make" and hit enter again.
+Finally, type "./concord" to run the program.</p>

 <br>

-<h2> &#128302; Tecnologias Usadas </h2>
+<h2> &#128302; Technologies Used </h2>

 <br>